DanielHauge/CPHBusiness_Papers-1st/Assignment_02_Documenation_Setup_of_CD_chain_with_MVP.md

 #### A Freestyle Project Build Job for Deploy-Docker

 This job deploys the web application/REST API - from a Docker container registered at the DockerHub.
-This build script deplys the container to the remote machine by executing a sequence of shell commands.
+This build script deploys the container to the remote machine by executing a sequence of shell commands.
 Navigate to New Item, select Freestyle project, and give it the name Deploy-Docker.
 Subsequently, under Source Code Management choose Git and point it to the repository on GitHub containing the Dockerfile [TODO add repo here].
 Now, under Build -> Add build step choose Execute shell.
 Paste the following shell script into the Command field.